Preventing Perishable Goods Stock-Outs

 Engagement Overview

-A regional convenience store chain operating over 200 locations faced persistent stockouts and elevated spoilage across its perishable goods category—dairy, prepared foods, and fresh produce.
-A data-driven engagement redesigned the chain's replenishment model by identifying structural inefficiencies in its supply logic and deploying a predictive stockout model.
+Our client was a regional convenience store chain facing persistent stock-outs and elevated spoilage across their perishable goods category—dairy, prepared foods, and fresh produce.
+A data-driven engagement redesigned the chain's replenishment model by identifying structural inefficiencies in its supply logic and deploying a predictive stock-out model.

 The Challenge

 The client's replenishment process relied on static par levels set quarterly, with minimal responsiveness to demand variability driven by day-of-week patterns, local events, or weather.
-The consequences were twofold: overstocking of low-velocity SKUs drove spoilage costs, while understocking of high-velocity items caused frequent, revenue-eroding stockouts.
-Store managers lacked the analytical tools to anticipate or escalate risk in advance.
+The consequences were twofold: overstocking of low-velocity SKUs drove spoilage costs, while under-stocking of high-velocity items caused frequent, revenue-eroding stock-outs.
+Store managers lacked the analytical tools to anticipate risk.

 Analysis & Methodology

-A probability-of-stockout model was then developed using forward stepwise regression—a method that builds a predictive model incrementally, adding one variable at a time and retaining only those that meaningfully improve predictive accuracy.
-Starting from a large pool of candidate variables (including day-of-week, recent sales velocity, supplier lead time, and seasonal indices), the model selected the most statistically significant drivers of stockout risk.
-This approach produced a transparent, interpretable model well-suited to operational deployment.
+A probability-of-stock-out model was then developed using forward step-wise regression—a method that builds a predictive model incrementally, adding one variable at a time and retaining only those that meaningfully improve predictive accuracy.
+Starting from a large pool of candidate variables (including day-of-week, recent sales velocity, supplier lead time, and seasonal indices), the model selected the most statistically significant drivers of stock-out risk.
+This approach produced a transparent, legible model well-suited to operational deployment.

 Key Insights

-During our comprehensive diagnostic, as well as through our development of the aformentioned stockout model, we found the following:
+During our comprehensive diagnostic, as well as through our development of the aforementioned stock-out model, we found the following:

 Results

-Deployment of the probability-of-stockout model and associated replenishment protocol changes generated measurable improvements across the perishable goods category in particular:
+Deployment of the probability-of-stock-out model and associated replenishment protocol changes generated measurable improvements across the perishable goods category:

 • Approximately $450K in annualized cost savings, driven by reduced spoilage, lower emergency restocking costs, and recovered revenue